-AirPrint to a Windows USB Printer Across Subnets
+How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 Goal: I’d like to print documents and web pages from my iPhone to my USB-wired printer on a Windows machine across two subnets.

-Using a USB laser printer that just works1 I’d like to print Chrome web pages and other documents from my iPhone on one subnet to my shared Windows printer on a different, more secure subnet.
+Using a USB laser printer that just works1, I want to print Chrome web pages and other documents from my iPhone on one subnet to a shared Windows printer on a different, more secure subnet.

 AirPrint to Windows USB Printer

-I’m using a simple laser printer bought in 2022 but made in 2015 for some reason.
-It uses a Microsoft print driver, and it just works.
-No need to get a WiFi printer or a WiFi print server or an AirPort add-on from Apple.
+I’m using a simple laser printer bought in 2022 but manufactured in 2015 for some reason.
+It uses a Microsoft print driver and just works—no need for a Wi-Fi printer, Wi-Fi print server, or an Apple AirPort add-on.

 Microsoft printer driver works just fine